 Like all of the very best albums, Flaming Red is a song cycle, deliberate in its sonic presentation and track sequencing.
 With that in mind, what follows is my thorough song-by-song overview of the album, with some extra background information (from live performances and otherwise) added in along the way.

 It’s unclear how much of this abrupt shift in persona was due to the demands of Patty’s record company at the time, though judging from her first-person comments in concert, the temporary re-tooling of her image was equally of her own devising.
-It’s worth mentioning that Griffin did record a third album for A&M Records, Silver Bell, which was unreleased, sadly, because the label dropped her contract and went under soon thereafter.
+It’s worth mentioning that Griffin did record a third album for A&M Records, Silver Bell, which has finally been released but was shelved at the time, sadly, because the label dropped her contract and went under soon thereafter.
 I have an advance promotional CD sampler from the year 2000 (mailed to me back when I was writing music reviews for Bay Windows) that includes the song “Silver Bell,” along with this printed announcement: “New album Silver Bell due out in September.”
-That never happened, of course, but it’s revealing that “Silver Bell” is just as much of a hard-rock track as “Flaming Red.”
+That didn’t happen, of course, but it’s revealing that “Silver Bell” is just as much of a hard-rock track as “Flaming Red.”
 Clearly, the record company had a certain career trajectory in mind for Griffin.

-(Little did A&M or Griffin herself foresee that Dave Matthews’ ATO Records label would pick her up and release her next several albums, all very much rooted in the mainstream folk vein, with plenty of room for sonic, but always acoustic, experimentation.
-Her first album not on ATO Records since that that time, Downtown Church, was released earlier this year; it’s a collection of contemporary re-workings of classic gospel songs, with a few original numbers.)
+Little did A&M or Griffin herself foresee that Dave Matthews’ ATO Records label would pick her up and release her next several albums, all very much rooted in the mainstream folk vein, with plenty of room for sonic, but always acoustic, experimentation.
+Her first album not on ATO Records since that that time, Downtown Church, was released earlier this year, and went on to win a Grammy Award; it’s a collection of contemporary re-workings of classic gospel songs, with a few original numbers.